JinnZ2/Resilience/Calories_and_water.md

 • The Optimization: Prioritize Kudzu and Dandelion roots during the winter dormant phase.
 Starch (carbohydrates) is the true currency of survival.

-• Next Step: I can provide a specific "Root Processing Protocol" to extract pure starch from Kudzu—similar to Arrowroot—which can be stored as a dry powder indefinitely.
+• Next Step: "Root Processing Protocol" to extract pure starch from Kudzu—similar to Arrowroot—which can be stored as a dry powder indefinitely.

 2. Biological OpSec (Operational Security)